scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 Scoring
 -------

-Not only are they able to predict the label of given pairs, they can also return a `decision_function` for a set of pairs.
+Pair metric learners can also return a `decision_function` for a set of pairs.
 It is basically the "score" that will be thresholded to find the prediction for the pair.
-In fact this "score" is the opposite of the distance in the new space (higher score means points are similar, and lower score dissimilar).
+This score corresponds to the opposite of the distance in the new space (higher score means points are similar, and lower score dissimilar).

 >>> mmc.decision_function([[[0.6, 1.6], [1.15, 2.75]],
 ...                        [[3.2, 1.1], [5.4, 6.1]]])
 array([-0.12811124, -0.74750256])

-This allows to return all kinds of estimator scoring usually used in classic classification tasks, like `sklearn.metrics.accuracy` for instance, which can be used inside cross-validation routines:
+This allows to use common scoring functions for binary classification, like `sklearn.metrics.accuracy_score` for instance, which can be used inside cross-validation routines:

 >>> from sklearn.model_selection import cross_val_score